Frequently Asked Questions

 MEPAU in the community

-Since MEPAU was founded in 2004, the company has grown to become Australia’s seventh largest oil producer.
-MEPAU has five producing oil and gas assets in Australia and is operator of the four facilities in the Mid West of Western Australia.
-The company also has interests in 20 projects that are in exploration and development stages.
+Since MEPAU was founded in 2004, the company has grown to become one of Australia’s largest oil and gas producers.
+MEPAU has seven producing oil and gas assets in Australia and is Operator of four facilities in the Mid West of Western Australia.
+The company also has interests in 30 projects that are in exploration and development stages.

 In 2018 MEPAU took over AWE Limited, which had been operating in the northern Perth Basin for a decade.
-MEPAU employs approximately 60 full-time employees and contractors in Western Australia, of which approximately 11 are located in the Mid West.
-During exploration programs, this number increases.
+MEPAU employs approximately 100 full-time employees and contractors in Western Australia, of which approximately 11 are located in the Mid West.
+During exploration programs and development activities, this number increases.

 The gas we produce helps fuel the Western Australian economy and provides heating and cooking to Western Australian homes.

 What community consultation have you undertaken?